 - Health Psychology

-In the Senior Sophister (fourth) year a large part of your workload involves carrying out an independent research project under the supervision of a member of staff.
-Typically, the topic you choose to investigate will coincide with your supervisor’s own research work, giving you all the benefits and support of an active and accessible research group.
+In fourth year a large part of your workload involves carrying out an independent research project under the supervision of a member of staff.
 Many students report that this project, while challenging, is one of the most rewarding parts of the course.

 A combination of end-of-year written examinations and continuous assessment is used.
 In your final year, you will also submit a dissertation based on your research project.